These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 So, how many balls were originally there in one Test over?

-Over time, as international cricket became more organized, these variations were gradually replaced by the six-ball over we know today.
+Eventually, as international cricket became more structured and standardized, the sport settled on the six-ball over we know today.

-Let’s explore how this evolution unfolded across major cricketing nations.
+Here’s how that shift happened across the major cricketing nations.

 England: The Birthplace of Change